SHARP-EATMAN

 Range of Paranomada

-The genus Paranomada has has limited range in the U.S. and Mexico: it is known from Arizona, New Mexico, southern California, and a few states in the northern half of Mexico (Baja California, Chihuahua, Durango, Sonora and Zacatecas).
+The genus Paranomada has a limited range in the U.S. and Mexico: it is known from Arizona, New Mexico, southern California, and a few states in the northern half of Mexico (Baja California, Chihuahua, Durango, Sonora and Zacatecas).

 There are a handful of public records of Paranomada from Texas.
-All are Paranomada velutina found in Big Bend National Park, located in Brewster County (in 1954, 1957 and 1992).
+All are for Paranomada velutina found in Big Bend National Park, located in Brewster County (in 1954, 1957 and 1992).

 The range of Paranomada nitida is particularly narrow.
 The Bee Library, a nationwide research database, documents 54 specimens of Paranomada nitida from prominent museums and collections throughout the country, all of which come from Arizona and New Mexico.